20th July 2018

 It’s difficult to know where your pains are coming from, but you may never have suspected your teeth or jaw were the culprits.
 You may not even realise that your stiff neck, tight or hunched shoulders, and even migraines are caused by your misaligned teeth.
 When experiencing discomfort and suspecting your teeth grinding, book a free 20-minute consultation with one of our specially trained dentists to learn how best to manage your discomfort and which treatments we provide that can alleviate your pain.

-Enquire online or speak to a friendly member of our staff on 020 7622 5333 today.
+Enquire online, speak to a friendly member of our staff on 020 7622 5333 today or simply book online.